-Seleucid Empire was thus referred to as "the king of the north" (v.
-15, et al) because its capital was northward when compared with the Egyptian Empire of the Ptolemies, referred to as "the king of the south" (v.
-25, et al.).
-However, when compared with Egypt as to direction, Rome could also be appropriately called "the king of the north" (v.
-40, which describes "the king" of v.
-36).
-(2) Remember that the period covered by the book of Daniel embraces the time from the Babylonian Empire to sometime in the Roman Empire, during which God would set up his eternal kingdom.
-To end the book with Antiochus of the Seleucid Empire would be anticlimactic, drawing the book to a close two centuries before the establishment of the Messianic kingdom-the very source of Israel's hope.
-(3) To identify the king of verse 36 with anyone after the Roman Empire (e.g., a supposed "Antichrist," Mohammed, the Popes, et al.) runs beyond the boundaries of the book of Daniel, as earlier indicated.
-I conclude with McGuiggan: "There is nothing in the text [vv.36-45] which the Romans couldn't and didn't do," which he stated in an extended discussion of verses 36-45, giving bases for identifying the king of the north as the Roman Empire (170-72).
+- 1. "The king" of verse 36 is "the king of the north" (v.
+15, et al.).
+The Seleucid Empire was thus referred to because it was to the north when compared with the Egyptian Empire of the Ptolemies to the south ("the king of the south," v.
+25, et al.) When compared with "the king of the south" (Egypt) as to direction, Rome could also be appropriately called "the king of the north." - 2.
+Remember that the period covered by the book of Daniel embraces the time from the Babylonian Empire to sometime in the Roman Empire, during which God would set his eternal kingdom.
+To end the book with Antiochus of the Seleucid Empire would be anticlimactic, drawing the book to a close without the establishment of the Messianic kingdom, the very source of Israel's hope. - 3.
+To identify the king of verse 36 with anyone after the Roman Empire (e.g., Antichrist, Mohammed, the Popes, et al.) runs beyond the boundaries of the book of Daniel, as earlier shown.
+I conclude with McGuiggan: "There is nothing in the text [vv.36-45] which the Romans couldn't and didn't do."7

-On the basis of our thesis thus far, let us turn our attention to Daniel 11:45, which immediately precedes Daniel 12:1.
+Based on the foregoing thesis, I turn attention to Daniel 11:45, the concluding verse of Chapter 11.
 The Roman authorities are described as being in such a position of power that they can set up their standards at will, including in Judah.
-This I believe to be the meaning of planting "the tents of his palace between the sea [i.e., the Mediterranean] and the glorious holy mountain [Mt.
-Zion that housed the temple."
+This I believe to be the meaning of planting the tents of his palace between the sea and the precious holy mountain.
 Although the Roman power would seem invincible (as had the previous empires), Daniel was not to think it to be indestructible.
 The time would also come when it would perish with none to rescue it.
-However, this is not so much a definite prediction in regard to time, but merely a reminder to help Daniel keep things in perspective.
+However, this is not so much a definite prediction regarding time, but merely a reminder to help Daniel keep things in perspective.

-At that time...
-(Dan.
-12:1) refers to the time when the Romans were ruling Palestine.
-Michael (the archangel, cf. 10:13, 21) was to stand up.
+At that time... in Chapter 12, verse 1 refers to the time when the Romans were ruling Palestine.
+Michael (the archangel) (cf. 10:13, 21) was to stand up.
 His name means, "Who is like God?" and thus appears as the representative of God.
 He is described as "the great prince who standeth for the children of thy people."
 It was apparently his function to keep a watchful and helpful eye over God's people.
-In spite of Michael's help, this would be a time of terrible trouble for God's people, "such as never was since there was a nation even to that same time."
-To what could this refer except the terrible clashes between the Jews and the Romans in the Roman occupation of Palestine that resulted in the destruction of Jerusalem as a city and of Israel's national identity in AD 70?
-Imagine how this sounded to Daniel, who had been through the awful trials of
+Despite Michael's help, this would be a time of terrible trouble for God's people, "such as never was since there was even to that same time."
+To what could this refer except the terrible clashes between the Jews and the Romans in the Roman occupation of Palestine that resulted in the destruction of Jerusalem as a city and of Israel as a nation in

-Nebuchadnezzar's destruction of Jerusalem.
+A.D.
+70?
+Imagine how this sounded to Daniel, who had been through the awful trials of Nebuchadnezzar's destruction of Jerusalem!
 He must have had a hard time imagining times of troubles worse than those, yet that is the message he received.
 One cannot read this without remembering that the Lord used almost these very words to describe that self-same destruction: "For then shall be great tribulation, such as hath not been from the beginning of the world until now, no, nor ever shall be" (Mat.
 24:21).
-I believe the Messenger to Daniel and the Lord were referring to the same event.
+I believe that Michael's statement to Daniel and the Lord's prophecy of that time of tribulation referred to the same event.